TurboQuant Explained: Leaner Context Memory on Your Phone

 How to Enable TurboQuant

-Enabling TQ4 is straightforward—no configuration or tweaking required:
+Enabling TQ4 is straightforward.
+No configuration or tweaking required:

 - Open TokForge and navigate to Model Manager